 According to analysis by the Australian Energy Council, Australian retail electricity prices are the 10th lowest in the OECD.
 When compared against other countries using a purchasing power exchange rate, Australian average prices per kilowatt hour are equivalent to 17.6 US cents (c/kWh), which is less than the OECD average cost of 24.2.

-However, the Australian Energy Regulator has recently announced possible price increases of up to 22.2%, which will come into place in July 2023.
+However, the Australian Energy Regulator has recently announced possible price increases of up to 22.2%, which came into place in July 2023.
 Once this is reflected in the data, we could see Australia move up in the global rankings.

 How have energy and gas prices changed over time?

 The data shows electricity and gas prices have generally grown faster than overall inflation.
 Prices began to diverge sharply around the global financial crisis in 2008.
 Gas prices increased faster than electricity prices in March 2022 following the Russian invasion of Ukraine.
-Gas prices remain elevated at the start of 2023 with electricity prices following.
+Gas prices remain elevated in 2025 while electricity prices have dropped sharply due to heavy government subsidies.

 What is the energy burden on households?

 Electricity is one of Australians' most stressful expenses according to Finder's Consumer Sentiment Tracker.
-A quarter of people (27%) rank their energy bill among their top 3 stressful bills or expenses.
+Over 1 in 5 people (21%) rank their energy bill among their top 3 most stressful bills or expenses.

 How many households are on hardship programs?